 Your whole experience of Florida will change depending on the time of year that you choose to visit.
 Go in the middle of the high season and the beaches, theme parks, and attractions will be at their busiest and best.
 Visit at other times of the year and you’ll be able to enjoy lower prices, shorter queues and much smaller crowds.

 The weather in Florida and when to go

 The weather will have a big impact on your experience of Florida.
 Although the state is famous for its warm climate, temperatures can vary a surprising amount throughout the year (depending on which area you visit).
 So whether you’re planning a golfing vacation or a once-in-a-lifetime tour of Orlando’s theme parks, it really pays to plan ahead.

 Weather-wise, the best time to visit central parts of Florida such as Orlando and Kissimmee is from January to April.
 There’s little rain and the temperatures are warm, but not uncomfortably so.

 Crowds at attractions like Disney World and Universal Studios are also fairly low, though there are exceptions (hello, Spring Break).

 Visit during the summer and you can expect the weather to be hot and humid, with highs of around 92 F (33 C).
-The rainy season begins to kick-in in June and last through early October – this is the best time to visit for lower prices.
+The rainy season begins to kick-in in June and last through early October – this is the best time to visit for lower prices and great deals.